It’s that time of year again where the weather starts to get colder and you have to start worrying about how to keep your home warm.

 5. Reverse Your Ceiling Fan

 Most ceiling fans have a switch that allows you to reverse the direction of the blades.
-During the winter, you should set your ceiling fan to run in the reverse order to push warm air down from the ceiling into the room.
+During the winter, you should set your ceiling fan to run in reverse order to push warm air down from the ceiling into the room.
 This simple change can significantly affect how friendly your home feels this winter.

 6. Use Area Rugs